Exxon posts $2.7B quarterly profit after unprecedented year - WTMJ

 AP Business Writer

-NEW YORK (AP) — Exxon Mobil reported profits of $2.73 billion in the first quarter, after a tumultuous year led to major spending reductions.
+NEW YORK (AP) — Exxon Mobil on Friday reported first-quarter profits of $2.73 billion after a tumultuous year led to major spending reductions.

 The oil giant brought in $59.15 billion in revenue, up 5% from $56.16 billion during the same quarter last year.
 It exceeded analyst projections for the quarter.

-The news follows a catastrophic year for the oil industry.
-Exxon lost $22.4 billion in 2020, reporting its largest-ever losses in the fourth quarter, after demand for oil was decimated by the pandemic.
-Planes were grounded, many people ditched their daily commutes and worked from home and business travel ground to a halt in favor of virtual meetings.
+The latest earnings news follows a catastrophic year for the oil industry.
+Exxon lost $22.4 billion in 2020, reporting its largest-ever losses in the fourth quarter, after the pandemic throttled demand for oil.
+Planes were grounded, many people ditched their daily commutes and worked from home, and business travel ground to a halt in favor of virtual meetings.
 The company had not posted an annual loss since Exxon and Mobil merged in 1999.

-To stem some of the losses, Exxon reduced capital spending by 30% in 2021 and announced it would slash 1,900 jobs from its global workforce in October.
+To stem some of the losses, Exxon reduced capital spending by 30% in 2021 and announced in October that it would slash 1,900 jobs from its global workforce.
 The oil, gas and chemical industries laid off 107,000 workers between March and August of last year, according to Deloitte Insights.

 “We made some tough decisions and committed to bold actions,” said CEO Darren Woods in a conference call with investors Friday.
 The company expects to achieve $6 billion of annual savings by 2023, compared to 2019, he said.